Galfurian/cmdlp/README.md

   - **Separator**: Represents an options separator.
   - **PositionalOption**: Represents options that are not preceded by a flag and that are in a given order.
+  - **PositionalList**: Represents a list of options that are not preceded by a flag and that are at the end of the command line.

 ## Contributing